3-4 point high approach, two-space high pincer, ogeima

 |Table of contents|

-- the thrust at c, discussed at 3-4 point, high approach, two space high pincer, ogeima, thrust
+- the thrust at d, discussed at 3-4 point, high approach, two space high pincer, ogeima, thrust

 The normal moves are as shown here, completing the joseki.
-For a while the relative timing of the / and / exchanges was considered a critical issue, but (it seems) no longer. at a is a variant which is stronger in the corner.
+For a while the relative timing of the / and / exchanges was considered a critical issue, is now generally considered correct. at a is a variant which is stronger in the corner, but is no longer played; the same holds for white forsaking the / exchange and living with c.
 The exchange of for is a loss for White, as it greatly weakens the aji of his solitary stone, but it means that indirectly covers the cutting point at b. is of course not played if Black already has a stone in the area.

 in the previous line can here instead, provided the ladder works for White.
 The first time it appeared (perhaps) was in a game between Miyazawa Goro and Ishikura Noboru.
 Can the latter therefore be considered to have invented the variation ?